viercc/coercible-subtypes/README.md

 <a id="footnote">†</a> For `Data.Map`, which [containers](https://hackage.haskell.org/package/containers)
 package provides, can optimize `fmap` away via proper inlining and rewrite rules.
-The purpose of this library is turning the optimization into explicit code, or handling the case when the container type in use does not provide such an opportunity via rewrite rules.</small>
+The purpose of this library is turning optimizations into explicit codes, or handling the cases when the container type in use does not provide such an opportunity via rewrite rules.</small>